-The Heritage and Archaeological Management Sub-Plan is located in the Appendix 8.
+Heritage and Archaeological Management is now located within the EMP in Appendix 2.

 14.0 EXTERNAL TEMPORARY LIGHTING

 During construction, should there be a requirement to install external temporary lighting caused by a change in sequence, methodology or request by others, Lendlease will engage a suitable Electrical Consultant to ensure that the lighting is design in compliance relevant standards to ensure minimisation of obtrusive effects on neighbouring residents.